Cjw9000-py/pyars/README.md

 ## Installation

-To install `my-project`, follow these steps:
+To install `pyars`, follow these steps:

 1. Clone the repository:
 ```bash